KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 From 1, we can see that the damage was constant despite the EM of Sara being increased from 4-pc In.

-Comparing 2 to 1, we see that re-applying the element from the same source increases the damage as EM increased.
+Comparing 2 to 1, we see that re-applying the Element from the same source increases the damage as EM increased.

-From 3, we see that the damage increased when a difference source applied an aura, even if the words "electro-charged" didn't appear.
+From 3, we see that the damage increased when a difference source applied an aura, even if the words "Electro-charged" didn't appear.

 While the stat screen of 4 isn't shown, the damage doesn't change even after Barbara gets an increase in EM from Widsith.
 Even though that may not seem clear at a first viewing, going through the video frame-by-frame will show that the first 3352 EC ticks appears when Beidou is on the field.

 Test 5 aligns with the results of 4 and 2.
-When Barbara re-applies hydro, it updates to the new (and higher) EM value that she has.
+When Barbara re-applies Hydro, it updates to the new (and higher) EM value that she has.

 **Interpretation:**
-The current interpretation is that the electro-charged reaction snapshots the elemental mastery value of whoever last applied an element to the enemy when they applied it.
+The current interpretation is that the Electro-Charged reaction snapshots the elemental mastery value of whoever last applied an Element to the enemy when they applied it.

 **Conclusion:**
-This ticket has thoroughly explored how electro-charged interacts with changing EM values, for both on- and off-field characters.
-The main finding is that it snapshots the EM of whoever last applied an element for the reaction.
-This information can be used to more effectively build and play team comps that revolve around electro-charged, and this can be added to the library.
+This ticket has thoroughly explored how Electro-Charged interacts with changing EM values, for both on- and off-field characters.
+The main finding is that it snapshots the EM of whoever last applied an Element for the reaction.
+This information can be used to more effectively build and play team comps that revolve around Electro-charged, and this can be added to the library.

 **Limitations:**
 A major concern would be that the water messes with reactions.
-While water cannot cause the electro-charged reaction, it still applies hydro to the Ruin Guard.
+While water cannot cause the Electro-Charged reaction, it still applies Hydro to the Ruin Guard.
 This can be fixed by testing on different enemies.

 An example would be the ruin guard by the teleport marker at Luhua Pool.
-However, this runs into the issue of keeping hydro gauge filled consistently with few applications is difficult.
+However, this runs into the issue of keeping Hydro gauge filled consistently with few applications is difficult.
 Childe or Mona would be ideal, as Childe can apply 2B from entering his melee stance and Mona applies 2B on the pop of her Q's bubble.

-A hydro slime can be used for purposes of always having hydro, but that encounters similar issues as using water.
+A Hydro slime can be used for purposes of always having Hydro, but that encounters similar issues as using water.

 **Further Investigations:**
 Swirls:
-What happens if we have a hydro slime with electro-charged on it, with a ruin guard with hydro a bit away from it, then use Sucrose to swirl the hydro onto the electro-charged slime.
+What happens if we have a Hydro slime with Electro-Charged on it, with a ruin guard with Hydro a bit away from it, then use Sucrose to swirl the Hydro onto the Electro-Charged slime.
-Does that re-apply hydro and update the EM values?
+Does that re-apply Hydro and update the EM values?
 Before this is even tested, I'll say it's probably "yes".

 **Other Findings (by Dooners#6709):**
-Barbara (and likely other characters with similar abilities) can apply hydro to hydro slimes, even if they're immune to hydro damage.
-The relevancy here is that characters can up-date the EM snapshot of EC as long as they apply the element.
+Barbara (and likely other characters with similar abilities) can apply Hydro to Hydro slimes, even if they're immune to Hydro damage.
+The relevancy here is that characters can up-date the EM snapshot of EC as long as they apply the Element.
 Evidence: [Imgur](https://imgur.com/ZNKpRnt)

 ### Electro-Charged ICD